Take a 16-night adventure of a lifetime across the dynamic land of Vietnam

 Ho Chi Minh City may not have the charm and elegance of Vietnams capital, Hanoi, but there is something invigorating and intoxicating about the bustling streets and waterside activity.
 Dramatic high-rise buildings dominate the shabby French colonial ones that are tucked away at their feet, whil...

 Close to all the major office headquarters, large banks, and important embassies, The Lapis Hotel is a luxury space and perfect location for business travelers.
-Take advantage of our modern and fully equipped conference center, with several meeting rooms, extensive facilities, and in-house restau...
+Take advantage of our modern and fully equipped conference centre, with several meeting rooms, extensive facilities, and in-house restau...

 Indochina Sails is a leading cruise operator working under Vietnam’s leading Huong Hai Tourism Group.
 Luxury hospitality is the cornerstone of their mission, as they provide guests with an unforgettable experience from their bedroom furnishings to staff service.
 Their internationally recognized cruises have taken Ha Long Bay holidays to new heights, as they work both for and with their customers to provide the journey of a lifetime.
 With a combined experience of over 20 years hosting guests on the waters of Ha Long Bay, Indochina Sails has developed a floating hospitality service unparalleled in most aspects.
 Their dedicated teams know Ha Long Bay and Lan Ha Bay like the back of their hands; therefore, customers get to experience the best of what these world-renowned waters have to offer.